 This Ultimate Travel Guide to Tasiilaq contains all the information you need to plan and get the most out of your visit to Tasiilaq – the hub for East Greenland.

 Where is Tasiilaq?

-The town is located on the East coast of Greenland about 100km south of the Arctic Circle, and is the primary town that services almost every settlement in East Greenland.
-The exception being Ittoqqortoormiit, which is about 800km further north.
-It is a short, 2 hour flight from Iceland to get there and about 680km from Nuuk – the capital city of Greenland.
+The town is located on the East coast of Greenland about 100km south of the Arctic Circle and is the primary town that services almost every settlement in East Greenland.
+The exception is Ittoqqortoormiit, which is about 800km further north.
+It is a short, 2-hour flight from Iceland to get there and about 680km from Nuuk – the capital city of Greenland.

 Situated on Ammassalik Island and facing the beautiful King Oscar Fjord, it doesn’t matter where you are in Tasiilaq, there are incredible views of the rugged mountains that are so characteristic of this part of East Greenland.